9 Awareness-Raising Ideas for American Heart Month

 Share the facts about healthy eating and heart health.
 We know that excess belly fat can contribute to high blood pressure and unhealthy blood lipid levels.
 Help combat excess pounds by forming a weight loss group with your colleagues or organizing a wellness-focused lunch-and-learn series.
 Send staff or group members a fun and informational email that includes healthy recipe ideas.

 Foods high in soluble fiber—like beans, oats, barley, apples, pears, and avocados—are a tasty way to help lower bad cholesterol levels.
-Encourage employees to eat their vegetables with a mason jar salad shaker or have a make-your-own-salad day.
-Studies show that keeping a food diary can help people make more mindful decisions, so why not give away handy journals for easy meal tracking?
+Encourage employees to eat their vegetables with a salad shaker cup or have a make-your-own-salad day.

 Here at Bank Express, we offer a variety of healthy options in our café and encourage hydration by providing reusable drinkware and chilled water to employees.
 We also offer cooking classes and an on-site Farmer’s Market offering fresh produce during the summer months.
 According to Bank Express' wellness coach, Tisha Bremner, “There are several wellness-related programs available to Bank Express associates.
 There are lunchtime yoga classes, wellness classes, and health coaching.
 The group classes are designed to introduce and remind individuals of the 6-aspects of building a healthy lifestyle: nutrition, exercise, mindful/positive thinking, sleep, stress management, and cultivating healthy relationships.
 Each of these programs has demonstrated positive evidence in identifying, mitigating, and reversing the effects of heart disease as well as the other primary health-related issues we face in our society today.”